 We define Adjusted net income as tax-effected earnings before amortization and certain items of income and expense, gains and losses, equity-based compensation, acquisition related long-term incentive compensation, acquisition-related expenses, costs associated with the IPO, and certain exceptional or non-recurring items.
 The most comparable GAAP financial metric is Net income.
 Adjusted net income margin is calculated as Adjusted net income as a percentage of Total revenue.
-The most comparable GAAP financial metric is Net income margin.
+The most comparable GAAP financial metric is Net income as a percentage of the most comparable GAAP financial metric is Net income as a percentage of the most comparable GAAP financial metric is Net income margin.